vijayraavi/PnP-JS-Core/README.md

 ### Authors ###
-This project's contributors include Microsoft and [other contributors](AUTHORS)
+This project's contributors include Microsoft and [community contributors](AUTHORS).
+Work is done as open source community project.

 ### Disclaimer ###